philippwesche/chewlang/README.md

 * Hand-over
   * Code after this marker will be assumed to be Perl.
 So you first collect the data using Chew and then continue writing Perl in the same file.
 Do not write any Chew code after issuing Hand-over.

 Your Perl code can access the captured data via the hash of arrays, *%capturedData*, in which each column is accessed under the field name assigned at capture.
 So if you captured using *Take [number] as foo*, you would access the column using *@{ $capturedData{foo} }* in Perl.
 You can also access *@fieldNames*, which contains the field names in the order originally specified, *@fileList*, which contains a list of the accessed files and URLs, and *$outputRowCount*, which gives the number of rows in the longest data column (appropriate warnings about uneven data columns are given by default).
-All other variables have been masked by adding "chew" into the variable name.
+All other variables and functions have been masked by adding "chew" into the variable name.
 You will not usually want to access them.
 By masking them in this way, the potential for variable name collisions is minimised.

-**There are some rules for this to work.** For better readability, functions that Chew needs will be placed after the Perl code in the compiled file, along with the call to print warnings.
+**There are some rules for this to work.** For better readability, functions that Chew needs will be placed *after* your own Perl code in the compiled file, along with the call to print warnings.
 This only works if the Perl code you're adding does not interfere with allowing these functions to be read by Perl.

 # Current status of feature creep
 14/20 completed approximately